Baseball Arm Care Stretching Exercises

 The unique demand of throwing a baseball places tremendous stress on your arm bones, muscles, and soft tissues.
 Therefore, shoulder and elbow injuries are common among baseball players of all ages.
-Repetitive throwing leads to normal changes of your bones and muscles around your shoulder.
-Some of these changes are necessary in order to perform at a high level.
+Repetitive throwing leads to normal changes in your bones and muscles around your shoulder.
+Some of these changes are necessary to perform at a high level.
 Other changes, specifically those related to muscle tightness, can increase your risk of sustaining an elbow or shoulder injury.
 Therefore, it is important for baseball players, coaches, and parents to understand the rationale and best methods for doing arm care stretches.

 Range of Motion in the Baseball Pitcher